 It will now automatically fetch in the tracking code and the basic information of your blog from your analytics account.

-Step 5: Select a color if you like for the stats which will show up on your WP dashboard once you start to get traffic.
+Step 5: Select a colour if you like for the stats which will show up on your WP dashboard once you start to get traffic.

 Click on Save Changes.

 That’s it. that was one to connect your blog to Google Analytics.

 Recommended read for your >> How to connect your blog to Google Search Console.

 For the second way, we will be using a plugin called SOGO Add Script Header Footer

 Connect your blog to Google Analytics account by using the Universal Analytics tracking code:

 For this technique, we will have to insert the java scripts provided by Google into your blog’s header.